-The Scanning Electron Microscopy (SEM) course emphasizes hands-on learning.
-Using the latest SEM and EMA instruments, students have the opportunity to study their own samples, or test samples provided by our staff, under the direction of McCrone scientists with over 60 years of combined SEM/EDS/WDS experience.
+The Scanning Electron Microscopy (SEM) training course emphasizes hands-on learning, using the latest SEM and EMA instruments.
+Students have the opportunity to study their own samples, or test samples provided by our experienced instructors.

 During the scanning electron microscopy course, students learn through lecture, demonstration, and hands-on participation how to setup and operate SEM and EDS instruments, including low-vacuum and field-emission models.
 This SEM training provides a foundation for students new to SEM and EDS.
 At the end of the SEM workshop, students with no prior experience are able to align an SEM, obtain secondary electron (SE) and backscatter electron (BE) micrographs, and perform EDS qualitative and quantitative analysis.
 For students with prior experience, instructors emphasize techniques to identify particles and solve practical problems.
 The experience of our instructors helps students optimize SEM and EDS analysis for a wide range of materials analysis problems.